GoogleCloudPlatform/pgadapter/README.md

    for more details.
 See also [this directory](samples/java/liquibase) for a sample application using `Liquibase`.
 1. `gorm`: Version 1.23.8 and higher are supported.
 See [gorm support](docs/gorm.md) for more details.
    See also [this directory](samples/golang/gorm) for a sample application using `gorm`.
-1. `SQLAlchemy 2.x`: Version 2.0.1 and higher has _experimental support_.
+1. `SQLAlchemy 2.x`: Version 2.0.1 and higher are supported.
    See also [this directory](samples/python/sqlalchemy2-sample) for a sample application using `SQLAlchemy 2.x`.
 1. `SQLAlchemy 1.x`: Version 1.4.45 and higher has _experimental support_.
 It is recommended to use `SQLAlchemy 2.x`
    instead of `SQLAlchemy 1.4.x` for the [best possible performance](docs/sqlalchemy.md#limitations).